ipekoztas/CS464/README.md

 # CS464 Introduction to Machine Learning
 # BBC News Classification Project
 - Implemented in Python (Jupyter Notebook)
-You can install ipynb with:
+You can install requirements with:

 ```bash
 pip install -r requirements.txt